lightstep/opentelemetry-prometheus-sidecar/README.md

 a map from string to string, including both request headers and resource attributes, are combined from both sources.

+#### Startup safety

+The sidecar waits until Prometheus finishes its first scrapes to begin processing the WAL, to ensure that target information is available before the sidecar tries loading its metadata cache.

+When multiple scrape intervals are in use, all intervals should be monitored.  @@@

 #### Resources

 Use the `--destination.attribute=KEY=VALUE` flag to add additional resource attributes to all exported timeseries.